Golden Temple Mail: History

 From 1st September 1928, the train began operating as the Frontier Mail.
 The then agent (now known as General Manager) of BB&CI Railway, Sir Ernest Jackson, believed that this train would compete well with the rival GIP Railway's Punjab Limited.
 Indeed, the Frontier Mail with its shorter route, reduced travel time to just seventy-two hours.
 During the autumn months between September and December, the train would depart from the Ballard Pier Mole station, on the Bombay Port Trust line.
 This was for the convenience of the British who arrived in India by the P&O steamer.
 For the rest of the year, while the train would ply from Colaba, a separate train would run from the mole station in order to enable steamer connectivity.
 Upon its arrival in Bombay, The BB&CIR Headquarter building outside the Churchgate station would be floodlit to announce the train's safe arrival.

 Between 1928 and 1930, a flurry of changes took place in the train services between Bombay and Delhi.
 As a result of these changes, the Punjab Mail's run was terminated at Lahore from 1 March 1930.
 However, a bogie composite I and II class through carriage to Peshawar was still run on the Punjab Mail, being attached to the North Western Railway's Northern Express train between Lahore and Peshawar.
 For these years, the Frontier Mail continued the same route as the former Northern Express, i.e. via Bathinda between Delhi and Lahore.
 However from 1st September 1930, it was rerouted to run via Ambala and Amritsar on the way to Lahore.
 Even in the present day, the train follows this route until its terminus at Amritsar.

 The train was popular for its punctuality.
 It was believed that one's Rolex could let them down, but the Frontier Mail couldn't.
-Infact, when in August 1929, the train arrived 15 minutes, the driver was asked to reason out the cause for the delay.
+In fact, when in August 1929, the train arrived 15 minutes late, the driver was asked to reason out the cause for the delay.

 During the unrest following the partition of India, the Punjab Mail, along with a host of other trains running to Lahore and beyond, was terminated at Delhi for the period between 1947 to 1948.
 Shortly after the partition and nationalization of Railways, the service was extended to Dera Baba Nanak near Amritsar on the India–Pakistan border.
 The train still runs on this route to this day but uptill Amritsar only.
 The train was finally renamed as the Golden Temple Mail in 1996.

 The Frontier Mail also finds a place in romanticised biographies of film actor Prithviraj Kapoor who is believed to have travelled to Bombay from his hometown of Peshawar by the Frontier Mail in 1928 to act in films.
 Hunterwali, probably India's first action heroine, acted in the film Miss Frontier Mail.
 The Frontier Mail was the first air conditioned train in the Indian Peninsula.
 It received an air-conditioned compartment in 1934.
 Radio facility was provided for the first time on the Golden Temple Mail.